parse-community/docs/Configuring-File-Adapters.md

 ## Configuring `GCSAdapter`

 Unlike the S3 adapter, you must create a new Cloud Storage bucket, as this is not created automatically.
-See https://googlecloudplatform.github.io/gcloud-node/#/docs/master/guides/authentication for more details.
+See the Google Cloud guide on [Authentication](https://googlecloudplatform.github.io/gcloud-node/#/docs/master/guides/authentication) for more details.

 ### Configuration options